 READING, Pa., Nov.
-16, 2015 /PRNewswire/ -- In preparation for winter, Metropolitan Edison (Met-Ed), a subsidiary of FirstEnergy Corp.
-(NYSE: FE), is completing inspections and conducting equipment maintenance on weather-sensitive equipment across its service area.
+12, 2020 /PRNewswire/ -- With winter just around the corner, Metropolitan Edison (Met-Ed), a subsidiary of FirstEnergy Corp.
+(NYSE: FE), is inspecting and completing maintenance on weather-sensitive equipment to help enhance system resiliency and service reliability for customers in its 14-county eastern and south-central Pennsylvania service area.

-Cold temperatures produce increased demand for electricity, and heavy snow and wind have the potential to cause damage to poles, wires and substations, requiring crews to make repairs in difficult conditions.
-Completing inspections and maintenance of equipment now can help to enhance system reliability when the snow begins to fly.
+Winter's frigid temperatures can increase demand for electricity, and heavy snow, wind and ice have the potential to cause damage to poles, wires and substations, requiring crews to make repairs in difficult conditions.
+Completing inspections and maintenance of equipment before the snow falls can help keep power flowing to customers.

 Helicopter patrols also are completing inspections on approximately 1,400 miles of FirstEnergy transmission lines located in the Met-Ed area.
-The inspections are designed to look for damaged wire, broken cross arms, failed insulators, and other hardware problems not visible from the ground.
-Any potential reliability issues identified during the inspection may then be addressed.
+The inspections are designed to look for damaged wire, broken cross arms, failed insulators, and other hardware problems invisible from the ground.
+Any potential reliability issues identified during the inspection can then be addressed.

 Tree trimming throughout the year also helps meet the rigors of winter operations by maintaining proper clearances around electrical systems and helping to protect against tree-related outages.
-Met-Ed tree contractors have trimmed more than 1,730 circuit miles of electric lines since January and expect to trim another 570 miles by year end.
+Met-Ed tree contractors have trimmed about 2,600 circuit miles of electric lines this year and are on track to complete nearly 3,200 total miles of trimming by the end of 2020.

-FirstEnergy is a diversified energy company dedicated to safety, reliability and operational excellence.
+FirstEnergy is dedicated to safety, reliability and operational excellence.
 Its 10 electric distribution companies form one of the nation's largest investor-owned electric systems, serving customers in Ohio, Pennsylvania, New Jersey, West Virginia, Maryland and New York.
-Visit FirstEnergy on the web at www.firstenergycorp.com or follow FirstEnergy on Twitter @FirstEnergyCorp.
+The company's transmission subsidiaries operate approximately 24,500 miles of transmission lines that connect the Midwest and Mid-Atlantic regions.
+Visit FirstEnergy online at www.firstenergycorp.com and follow FirstEnergy on Twitter @FirstEnergyCorp.